NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-5-parameters.md

 generate, `wildcards.sample_id` will take the value of either of the three sample ids.
-The `samples` variable defined in the function is a Python [dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) that has the URLs for each sample_id hardcoded.
+The `samples` variable defined in the function is a Python [dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) that has the URLs for each sample_id hard-coded.
 This dictionary is used to convert the value of the `sample_id` wildcard to a URL, which is returned by the function.
 Finally, in the `shell:` directive we access the `url` parameter with `{params.url}`.
 (We could have written three separate rules to download the samples, but it's easy to see how that can become impractical.)

 Let's add another parameter to the `get_SRA_by_accession` rule.
-As you can see in the shell command the fastq file downloaded by `wget` gets piped directly (the `-O -` part means send contents to STDOUT) to the `seqtk sample` command which reads from STDIN and outputs 25000 randomly sampled reads (out of the 100,000 contained in the example fastq file).
+As you can see in the shell command the FASTQ file downloaded by `wget` gets piped directly (the `-O -` part means send contents to STDOUT) to the `seqtk sample` command which reads from STDIN and outputs 25000 randomly sampled reads (out of the 100,000 contained in the example FASTQ file).
 Change in the rule to use the parameter `max_reads` instead and set the value to 20000.
 If you need help, click to show the solution below.